sigoden/htte/README.md

 ## how it work

-Hest read the config file `.hest.yaml`, know that there are two units, `register user` and `update user data`.
+Htte read the config file `.htte.yaml`, know that there are two units, `register user` and `update user data`.

-Hest start excute the unit `register user`, it lookup the api on the config file to find the request path and http method.
+Htte start excute the unit `register user`, it lookup the api on the config file to find the request path and http method.

-Hest send the request to endpoint `register`, the request data is generated based on the req field.
+Htte send the request to endpoint `register`, the request data is generated based on the req field.

 ```
 url: http://localhost:3000/api/users